The past few months have been a rollercoaster ride for the markets.

 Planning for unprecedented market events isn’t as easy, admitted Mike, but he explained that steps can be taken to mitigate risks.

 “It’s important to try to protect immediate funding ratios [having enough cash to pay pensions in the short-term], while maintaining a long-term investment strategy to meet liabilities.”

 Mike said that preparing for an unprecedented market event is very difficult because, by definition, an unprecedented event has never happened before.

 “Significant costs can be spent preparing for an event that doesn’t happen, and not protect against an event that does,” said Mike.

-A better strategy is to carry out as much scenario planning as you can and determine what you would do if certain circumstances resulted from the unpredictable events.
+A better strategy is to do as much scenario planning as you can and determine what you would do if certain circumstances resulted from the unpredictable events.

 “Let’s not try to define the event, but rather the implications,” said Mike.

-“There are many different investment strategies that can be used to “insure” investment portfolios, from diversification at the simplest to all manner of complex derivative hedging structures.
-How much you’re willing to pay for this insurance depends on your appetite for risk.”
+“There many different investment strategies that can be used to “insure” investment portfolios, from diversification at the simplest to all manner of complex derivative hedging structures.
+How much you’re willing to ‘pay’ for this insurance depends on your appetite for risk.”

 Mike also explained that it’s important to understand the length of time an unprecedented event could take place.